thisisteem/tt-stock-api/docs/integration-tests.md

 ```

 ### Method 3: Skip Integration Tests
-If no `TEST_DB_URL` is set, integration tests will be automatically skipped:
+If no `TEST_DB_HOST` is set, integration tests will be automatically skipped:

 ```bash
 # This will skip integration tests